TomLiDev/mushroom-mapper/README.md

 As a User I can be notified when someone likes/comments my finds so I can Keep track of which posts are most popular and report any offensive comments to admin

-#45 USER STORY - Notification on the site when Find liked/commented on
+#45 USER STORY - Notification on the site when Find liked/commented on - 2 story points
-#46 USER STORY - Email notification when Find liked/commented
+#46 USER STORY - Email notification when Find liked/commented - 4 story points

 WON'T HAVE - EPIC 7 - Location Based Suggestion

-As a User I can be notified when another user creates a find which is geographically close to my address so I can be automatically notified on other users finds in areas close to me
+Although specifically tagged as Won't Have, I felt it was useful to include this Epic in the readme as a record of possible future work.
+A User I can be notified when another user creates a find which is geographically close to my address so I can be automatically notified on other users finds in areas close to me

-#47 USER STORY - Option for location based notifications
+#47 USER STORY - Option for location based notifications - 1 story point
-#48 USER STORY - Receive Location Based Suggestions
+#48 USER STORY - Receive Location Based Suggestions - 4 story points

 ### The Scope Plane